Looking to spice up your grammar instruction? I have a few ideas for making engaging grammar lessons that might help.

 5. Play Grammar Games, Sparingly

-Games are the bomb, really.
+I can’t write a post about engaging grammar lessons without mentioning grammar games.
+Games are the best, really.
 My students always ask for them, and I love to use them…sparingly.
-I won’t go into too much detail because when you do a search for “fun grammar activities” on Google, you’ll only get several million ideas.
+I won’t go into too much detail because when you do a search for “fun grammar activities” on Google, you’ll only get several million search results.

-Interested in reading more about effective grammar instruction?
+Interested in reading more about engaging grammar lessons?
 You might enjoy these articles:

 - Why Teach Grammar?